Last Updated on June 23, 2025 by Ketki Gadre

 Planning a Chopta Chandrashila trek this spring or summer?
 Here’s everything you need to know to plan this trek in Uttarakhand.
 Chandrashila trek is also known as Tunganath-Chandrashila trek and if you have more time on hand, it can be extended by adding one more day to cover Deoriatal lake trek.
 Read on to read all about it.

-Treks in Uttarakhand are popular all year around.
+Treks in Uttarakhand are popular all year round.
 Trekkers want to tick off all possible trekking expeditions covering all the routes.
 Although I love trekking once in a while, I am not the type to tick off the popular treks in India.
 Some of my trekking expeditions that I have documented are Trek to Triund, Himachal and Trekking in Munnar, Kerala.

 Night 1: Overnight travel from Delhi to Chopta via Haridwar and Devprayag